fedeztk/fedeztk.github.io/content/about.md

 I'm Federico.
 A guy from Turin, Italy.

-Linux and FOSS enthusiast, aspiring DevOps
+Linux and FOSS enthusiast, working as DevOps Engineer.

 ---